-The MiM program is designed as a launch pad for early careers and many of the applicants are younger than 25.
-The application process requires little to no work experience and the focus is primarily on your aspirations for a leadership position in industry.
+The MiM program is designed as a launchpad for early careers as many of the applicants are younger than 25.
+The application process requires little to no work experience and the focus is primarily on your aspirations for a leadership position in the industry.

 The MBA program is aimed at candidates with significant work experience.
-So MBA graduates have an average age of 27 years.
+So MBA graduates have an average age range of 28-30 years.

 MiM is significantly cheaper as compared to MBA.
-The average cost of MBA in the US is USD 138,232 in tuition fees alone (not counting living expenses and other add-ons).
-In Europe, the average cost of MBA works out close to EUR 75,843, while that of MiM costs EUR 41,800.
+The average cost of an MBA in the US is USD 138,232 (2 years) in tuition fees alone (not counting living expenses and other add-ons).
+In Europe, the average cost of an MBA works out close to EUR 75,843, while that of MiM costs EUR 41,800.
 That’s a huge difference of close to 50 percent!
 The global average for the MiM program is $51,916 which is significantly lower than an MBA.

 MiM is meant for individuals who wish to kick-start their business career in top Co’s.
 On the other hand, most MBA aspirants look for a career upgrade; they intend to get a higher salary or want to change their field of work.

-An MiM degree can fetch you entry-level positions in good companies.
+The MiM degree can fetch you entry-level management positions in really established companies.
 Not bad for a first full-time job!
 An MBA, on the other hand, will make you eligible for mid-level management positions.

-Thus, MiM programs are cheaper, broader and have lower barriers to entry for young graduates.
-90-95 per cent of recent MiM graduates get a job in the first three months and 89 per cent of them get a job in the country where they studied.
+Thus, MiM programs are cheaper, broader, and have lower barriers to entry for young graduates.
+90-95 percent of recent MiM graduates get a job in the first three months and a whopping 89 percent of them get a job in the country where they studied.

-If you’ve decided to go for an MiM, you could have a look at some of the best courses offered across the world.
+If you’ve decided to go for a MiM, you could have a look at some of the best courses offered across the world.
 Here are the top 5 MiM programs*: